Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 # FactorioScenarioMultiplayerSpawn
 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

-0.16 is now stable and well supported!
+0.17 is in a dev branch "dev_0.17".
+At this point it's basically stable.
+I will merge to master once 0.17 factorio is made stable.

-0.17 IS IN WORK!
-I will release a dev branch once it's ready for testing!
+0.16 is stable but will not receive any further updates.

 ## Instructions